How Ukraine’s first lady stuck a hammer blow against Putin via the UK

 Mrs Zelenska was firm about what that cost would be for Ukraine and the world.

 For Ukraine, it does not just mean the loss of soldiers on the battlefield, it means a nation that is struggling with a new generation of amputees.
-This is now one of the most prevalent wounds of this war – in a country which is fast becoming the most heavily mined nation in the world.
+This is now one of the most prevalent wounds of this war – in a country that is fast becoming the most heavily mined nation in the world.

 Mrs Zelenska also opened up about the psychological cost of the invasion.
 It is feeding a burgeoning mental health crisis, as civilians and soldiers struggle to deal with the levels of violence.
 That includes surviving torture, rape being used as a weapon of war and the relentless country-wide bombardment.

-She spoke about trying to find and retrieve tens of thousands of missing children taken to Russia where right groups have documented illegal adoption and “russification” programmes.
+She spoke about trying to find and retrieve tens of thousands of missing children taken to Russia where rights groups have documented illegal adoption and “russification” programmes.
 They argue it is part of a broader and coordinated Russian effort to effectively annihilate the Ukrainian identity of the young generation.

-She also talked about her work to try to rebuild obliterated parts of Ukraine - which the UN estimates will cost a staggering $411 billion (£323bn) to fully reconstruct.
+She also talked about her work to try to rebuild obliterated parts of Ukraine, which the UN estimates will cost a staggering $411 billion (£323bn) to fully reconstruct.
 This amount will only increase as this bloody war drags on.

-So, for Mrs Zelenska, the fact that some countries continue to conduct trade with Russia through third countries "is simply and critically wrong.”
+So, for Mrs Zelenska, the fact that some countries continue to conduct trade with Russia through third countries "is simply and critically wrong”.

 “We all need to increase the pressure on the aggressor countries in order to make it impossible for them to continue waging war,” she said to me with grim assurance.
-Without such help this war “can go on for a long, endless time" as "Russia is too powerful, too big an enemy.”
+Without such help, this war “can go on for a long, endless time” as "Russia is too powerful, too big an enemy.”

 That is Olena Zelenska’s urgent message to Western allies and the world.